-The strongly recommended form of the assignment centers on first-hand observation of a chosen neighborhood in Hong Kong1, but it is possible to complete the assignment based only on material available in print or online.
-For the purposes of this assignment, the definition of "neighborhood" is loose, meaning you may focus on any size of area of the city from a few blocks to an entire district.
+The second assignment, which corresponds to the second and third parts of the course, will involve considering one of the themes raised in the course readings.
+The assignment centers on first-hand observation of a chosen neighborhood in Hong Kong.1 For the purposes of this assignment, the definition of "neighborhood" is loose, meaning you may focus on any size of area of the city from a few blocks to an entire district.
 The assignment involves writing about one of the following themes, as they relate to the chosen neighborhood.
 No two students in one tutorial group should write about the same theme for the same neighborhood.